luotianling327/luotianling327.github.io/_includes/about/en.md

 My academic research interests include game theory and mechanism design.
 I'm currently working on my master thesis *School Choice with Reserved Seats* about matching theory in economics.
 I also wrote an economics paper *Punishment Designs on Revolution* during my undergraduate study at HKU, focusing on game theory, information structure, and macroeconomics.

-Besides, I'm passionate about machine learning and NLP.
+Besides, I'm passionate about machine learning, NLP, and programming.
 I have researched with mathematics, finance, and computer science professors on projects involving deep learning, sentiment analysis, and supervised learning, respectively.

 ##### Experience

 I am now an Applied Data Fellow at the University of Chicago, Harris School of Public Policy, ready to become a data scientist for a social impact-oriented organization.

 In the past, I interned in several financial institutions in Hong Kong and mainland China, including an investment bank, an asset management company, and a securities company.
 I was a Teaching Assistant in Computer Programming (Python) at HKU and an academic tutor in mathematics and statistics at UChicago.
-I was a Research Assistant for a few professors as mentioned above.
+I was also a Research Assistant for a few professors as mentioned above.

 ##### Miscellaneous